nogicoder/farcry/README.md

 You need to write a Python function `parse_frags` that takes an argument `log_data`, representing the data read from a Far Cry server's log file, and returns a list of frags.

-Each frag is represented by a tuple of the following form:
+Each frag is represented by a tuple in the following form:

 ```text
 (frag_time, killer_name, victim_name, weapon_code)
 ```

-or, the simple following form, if the player committed suicide:
+or, a simpler form, if the player committed suicide:

 ```text
 (frag_time, killer_name)